LindaEng/SWE-2.0-WORKSHOPS/BACKEND/3-JWT/ReadMe.md

 - How does it work?<br>
     -sequencing: <br>
-        - client ----- login credentials ----> Server(if credits are valid)<br>
+        - client ----- login credentials ----> Server(if credits are valid) <br>
-                 <---- Signed JWT ------------<br>
+                 <---- Signed JWT ------------   <br>

+        - now that the client is logged in -

         - client ----- request with JWT ----> Server(if JWT is valid (is the user))<br>
-                 <---- response ------------<br>
+                 <---- response ------------    <br>

     - we can create a JWT by using .sign(payload, secret)
-    - we also have the ability to decode the token to retrieve the original payload data by using .verify(token, secret)
+    - we also have the ability to decode the token to retrieve the original payload data by using .verify(token, secret) xxx.yyy.zzz -> {id: , username: }

 ## 3.2 - Environment Secrets
 - What is an environmental variable?